Square (NYSE:SQ) Announces Quarterly Earnings Results

-Square (NYSE:SQ) posted its quarterly earnings results on Thursday.
-The technology company reported $0.41 earnings per share for the quarter, beating the consensus estimate of ($0.04) by $0.45, MarketWatch Earnings reports.
-The firm had revenue of $5.06 billion for the quarter, compared to analyst estimates of $3.28 billion.
-Square had a negative return on equity of 0.01% and a net margin of 4.05%.
-Square’s quarterly revenue was up 266.4% on a year-over-year basis.
-During the same period in the previous year, the firm earned ($0.02) earnings per share.
+Square (NYSE:SQ) posted its earnings results on Thursday.
+The technology company reported $0.41 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.04) by $0.45, MarketWatch Earnings reports.
+Square had a net margin of 4.05% and a negative return on equity of 0.01%.
+The business had revenue of $5.06 billion for the quarter, compared to analysts’ expectations of $3.28 billion.
+During the same period in the prior year, the company posted ($0.02) EPS.
+The business’s revenue for the quarter was up 266.4% compared to the same quarter last year.

 Square Company Profile